 Read the final report from this project: Understanding pressures in general practice

-The King’s Fund has been undertaking research to examine the current pressures in general practice.
-We have involved a number of GP practices in our research, which aims to help policy-makers understand in more depth the pressures that GPs are facing.
+The King’s Fund undertook research to examine the pressures in general practice.
+We involved a number of GP practices in our research, which aimed to help policy-makers understand in more depth the pressures that GPs are facing.

-We have just published our report with the full results, Understanding pressures in general practice.
+We published a report with the full results, Understanding pressures in general practice.

 Primary care models: case studies

 Increasing demands on general practice over the past five years – not just a heavier workload but the increasing complexity and intensity of work – coupled with insufficient funding has led to a feeling of crisis.
 The NHS is finding it difficult to recruit and retain full-time GPs and patients report difficulties in accessing care.